-AWARNING Leaking fuel will create a fire hazard which might result in severe personal injury or death if ignited by a spark.
+AWARNING sonal injury or death if ignited by a spark.
 If any leaks are detected, have them corrected immediately.

 DC ELECTRICAL SYSTEM

 With the generator set off, check the terminals on the battery for clean and tight connections.
 Loose or corroded connections create resistance that can hinder starting.
 Clean and reconnect the battery cables if loose.
 Always connect the negative battery cable last to reduce the possibility of arcing.